xiaoxiae/slama.dev/tools.md

 Here is an exhaustive list of hardware/software that I use, and explanations as to why.
 I made it to both show you cool software you might have missed, and for personal brainstorming purposes, since enjoy having things neatly organized.

-If you think there are some noteworthy alternatives that I should check out, I'd be more than happy to hear about them 🙂!
+If you think there are some noteworthy alternatives that I should check out, I'd be more than happy to hear about them!

 ---